 Social Media Content Marketing

 Other examples of content marketing is Facebook, Instagram, Linkedin, Snapchat and Pinterest.
 These are very popular.
 Some businesses use it instead of websites to reach their customers or audience.
 Here they can engage, post and share live or prerecorded videos, stories and photos.
 Research revealed that it has more than 3.6 billion users worldwide.
-Just remember, if you create content on those platforms without having a website, you lose on the SEO you created.

 Videos and Podcast